N-BodyPhysicsSimulator/Main/README.md

 - [x] Optimizing code for CPU (use of async-code, multiple threads?)
 - [ ] Optimizing code for GPU.
 GPU's are really good in doing many simple functions.
 (We could use ArrayFire, OpenCL or CUDA)
 - [x] The possibility to theoretically calculate infinite bodies
-- [ ] Changing the delta time (change in time) based on the distance of bodies to eachother
+- [x] Changing the delta time (change in time) based on the distance of bodies to eachother
-- [ ] Space ship: a body with the possibility to change speed depending on commands
+- [ ] Spaceship: a body with the possibility to change speed depending on commands

 ### Visualisator
 - [ ] Showing the data of the simulator on xy-, yz- and xz-diagrams (2D)